 Most students study three subjects in both Year 12 and Year 13.
 They will be aspiring to university entry or Level 3 Apprenticeship.

 Pathway 3 – Vocational courses at Level 2

 For students with fewer than five GCSE grade Cs or above.
-Students will select two Level 2 courses, re-sit English and Mathematics.
+Students will select one Level 2 course, re-sit English and Mathematics.
 In addition, students will undertake work experience and this will be accredited through BTEC.
-This will equip students to go onto Level 3 courses or Apprentices.
+This will equip students to go onto Level 3 courses or secure an Apprenticeship.

 Subject Listing for Templer Sixth Form

 Please contact Templer Sixth for for more information on our courses.